 entire University community.
 Administrative and investigative responsibility

-If you have any questions relating to equal opportunity, affirmative action or if you wish the University to pursue a possible violation of the policy, you should contact the University's Diversity & Affirmative Action Officer, Ms. Renee Coker at (718) 430-3771 or a member of the University's Panel on Unlawful Harassment.
+If you have any questions relating to equal opportunity, affirmative action, non-discrimination or anti-harassment or if you wish the University to pursue a possible violation of the policy, you should contact Ms. Renee Coker at (646) 592-4336 or a member of the University's Panel on Unlawful Harassment.
 The

 designated the Title IX Coordinator for the University and is responsible for